 And E-Waste Warriors NWA, a local group working to boost electronics recycling, came on top with the Community Involvement Award for 2021.

-The recycling coalition announced two years’ awards at once during its conference this month because last year’s conference was canceled.
+The recycling coalition announced two years’ awards at once during its conference last month because last year’s conference was canceled.
 Luckily that means we can share these organizations’ great work in one swoop.

 2020 Recycling Education Program of the Year: Boston Mountain Solid Waste District